iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 1. **Initialization**

    The scheduler calls the ``initialize`` method.
-Given a dealid and a position in the request order (within the deal window), this function initializes the corresponding task and returns the taskid.
+Given a deal id and a position in the request order (within the deal window), this function initializes the corresponding task and returns the taskid.

    ``bytes32 taskid = keccak256(abi.encodePacked(_dealid, idx));``

 2. **Authorization signature**

-   The scheduler designates workers that an participate to this task.
-This is done by signing (with the scheduler's ethereum wallet) a message containing the worker's ethereum address, the taskid,
+   The scheduler designates workers that participate to this task, the scheduler's ethereum wallet signs a message containing the worker's ethereum address, the taskid,
     and (optional) the worker's enclave's ethereum address.
 If the worker doesn't use an enclave, this field must be filled with ``address(0)``.

    This ethereum signature (authorization) is sent to the worker through an off-chain channel implemented by the middleware.